folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Influencers talk down 'cause I'm not with the basic shit" > Basic

-* In slang usage, the word "basic" is a pejoritive that describes something that is mainsteam, popular and trending or someone who is unrefined and boring because they only like things that are mainsteam, popular and trending.
+* In slang usage, the word "basic" is a pejorative that describes something that is mainstream, popular, and trending, or someone who is unrefined and boring because they only like things that are mainstream, popular, and trending.

-* For Kendrick "basic shit" from the mainstream entertainment industry seems to be the exact opposite of the thoughful, complex and creative aristry that has defined Kendrick's career, most notably with Kendrick's album, DAMN. winning a [Pulitzer Prize](https://www.pulitzer.org/winners/kendrick-lamar).
+* For Kendrick, "basic shit" from the mainstream entertainment industry seems to be the exact opposite of the thoughtful, complex, and creative artistry that has defined Kendrick's career—most notably with Kendrick's album *DAMN.* winning a [Pulitzer Prize](https://www.pulitzer.org/winners/kendrick-lamar).

-* On the track "Poetic Justice" \(ft.
-Drake\) from *good kid, m.A.A.d city*, Kendrick highlights how finding someone who is not "basic" is as rare as finding a flower that bloomed in a dark room.
+* On the track "Poetic Justice" (featuring Drake) from *good kid, m.A.A.d city*, Kendrick highlights how finding someone who is not "basic" is as rare as finding a flower that bloomed in a dark room.

   * ***I recognize your fragrance**, hol' up, you ain't never gotta say shit, uh
   And I know **your taste is a little bit, mmm, high maintenance**, uh